What to expect from London shows based on Studio Ghibli films

 The themes of Spirited Away include Shinto-Buddhist ideas, a similar animism to My Neighbour Totoro, the dangers of consumerism, and the journey from childhood to adulthood.

-What will Spirited Away be like on stage?
+What is Spirited Away like on stage?

 You can also expect more jaw-dropping puppetry, by Toby Olié, plus a spectacular set design by Jon Bausor, choreography by Shigehiro Ide, and costumes by Sachiko Nakahara.